justunsix/garden/src/content/docs/notes/370-Education-Learning-How-to-Learn.md

 title: Learning How to Learn
 ---

-About [Learning How to Learn Coursera course](https://www.coursera.md/learn/learning-how-to-learn/)
+Source: My personal notes from [Learning How to Learn Coursera course](https://www.coursera.md/learn/learning-how-to-learn/)

 ## Introduction